 What does being an event volunteer involve?

 To make sure these events run smoothly, event volunteers are usually recruited by not-for-profits, councils or government bodies and event organisers to undertake a wide variety of roles.
-Volunteer roles in events include the following:
+Volunteer roles in events include just some of the following:

 - Spectator services